ocirede/Udemy_course_Python_small_projects/README.md

 # Python Small Projects

-This repository contains a collection of small Python projects, each designed to help me practice and learn different aspects of Python programming.
-The projects include a mix of object-oriented programming (OOP), game development, and graphical applications using libraries like Turtle.

 ## Projects Overview

 This repository contains a collection of small Python projects, each designed to help me practice and learn different aspects of Python programming.
 The projects include a mix of object-oriented programming (OOP), game development, and graphical applications using libraries like Turtle.

 ### 1. **Coffee Machine OOP**
    - **Description**: A simple coffee machine built using object-oriented programming (OOP) principles.
 This project simulates a coffee machine that can make various types of coffee, handle user input, and track resources like water, coffee beans, and milk.
+It calculates the money received and give change if necessary, afterwards is ready to                            serve the coffee.
    - **Skills Learned**: OOP, class and object management, input handling.

 ### 2. **Paint Hacking (Using Turtle)**